 English is widely spoken

 There is no need to worry about not speaking Slovenian.
-It is a difficult language to learn and the Slovenians know it.
+It is a difficult language to learn and Slovenians are well aware of this fact.

 Almost everyone speaks at least a little English, and many speak at least another foreign language (German and/or Italian is the most spoken language after English).